BastilleBSD/bastille/docs/chapters/subcommands/bootstrap.rst

 bootstrap
 =========

-The bootstrap sub-command is used to download and extract releases and templates for use with Bastille containers.
-In this document we will describe using the `bootstrap` sub-command with both releases and templates.
+The `bootstrap` sub-command is used to download and extract releases and templates for use with Bastille containers.
 First, some background.

 Background
 ============